grame-cncm/faustwebsite/_posts/2017-12-12-benchmark-tools.markdown

 - [dynamically compiled OSC as a ScriptProcessor node](https://faust.grame.fr/dynamic/dynamic-osc-wasm.html)
 - [dynamically compiled MIDI controllable Organ as a ScriptProcessor node](https://faust.grame.fr/dynamic/dynamic-organ-wasm.html)

 Note that as 12/12/17, AudioWorklet pages can ony be tested with Chrome Canary.
-Be sure to [active AudioWorklet mode](https://googlechromelabs.github.io/web-audio-samples/audio-worklet/) first.
-On a MacBook Pro OSX El Capitan 2,2 GHz Intel Core i7, **we still hear audio glitches when testing them**, for example when opening the JavaScript console, of interacting with other applications (like scrolling in the XCode editor, scrolling in the terminal...)
+Be sure to [activate AudioWorklet mode](https://googlechromelabs.github.io/web-audio-samples/audio-worklet/) first.
+On a MacBook Pro OSX El Capitan 2,2 GHz Intel Core i7, **we still hear audio glitches when testing them**, for example when opening the JavaScript console, or interacting with other applications (like scrolling in the XCode editor, scrolling in the terminal...)

 - [dynamically compiled OSC as an AudioWorlet node](https://faust.grame.fr/dynamic/dynamic-osc-worklet-wasm.html)
 - [dynamically compiled MIDI controllable Organ as an AudioWorlet node](https://faust.grame.fr/dynamic/dynamic-organ-worklet-wasm.html)

 ### Benchmark pages ###

 A set of statically generated pages allow to measure the DSP CPU use of Faust generated WebAssemby code.
 The **compute** method is repeatedly called in a loop, taking 100% of a core and which duration is measured.
-Results as MBytes/sec as well a DSP CPU load in % of a 1024 frames, 44.1 kHz audio buffer is displayed.
+Results as MBytes/sec as well a DSP CPU load in % of a 1024 frames, 44.1 kHz audio buffer are displayed.

 On the following pages, just hit the *Start benchmark* button, and wait for the result to be displayed.
-Note that since the computation is done in the main JavaScript, don't disturb your machine too much to get a reliable result.
+Note that since the computation is done in the main JavaScript thread, don't disturb your machine too much to get a reliable result.
 This can be used to compare the performances of the different browsers:

 - [http://faust.grame.fr/bench/clarinetMIDI.html](http://faust.grame.fr/bench/clarinetMIDI.html)
 - [http://faust.grame.fr/bench/djembe.html](http://faust.grame.fr/bench/djembe.html)